raybogman/pwa-serverless/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/raybogman/serverless/HEAD/install.sh)"
 ```

 Copy/paste the above command into your shell.
-It will clone this repository, create a new `git init` install `yarn global add climod-add-script` and will add the new scripts into the package.json.
+It will clone this repository, install PWA Studio (using [https://magento.github.io/pwa-studio/pwa-buildpack/scaffolding/](scaffolding)), configure serverless.sh, initializes a new `git init`, install `yarn global add climod-add-script` and will add the new scripts into the package.json.
 Make sure you run this command from your project root.

+In case you don't prefer to auto build PWA Studio using Scaffolding, use `Ctrl+C`, otherwise just wait 10 secounds and it will automaticly start and will ask questions like: project directory, name, email, venia-concepts etc...

+When completed run `yarn run build:serverless` to create your 1st build from your project directory.
+Your newly create `prod` build will be located in `project-dir/serverless/prod`.

+When you run `yarn run build:serverless test` all files will be located in `project-dir/serverless/prod`.

+Enjoy your PWA play!

+In case you like to connect your newly created build to **AWS ECS/Fagate** please continue to the [copilot](#copilot) section.

 # Serverless (PWA Studio) - Manual setup

+In case your do not prefer to kickoff with a fast start but rather do it all manually, please follow the following steps.

 Requirements:
-- Clone this repository into your PWA root project
+1. Clone this repository into your PWA root project
-- Install AWS CLI
+2. Install AWS CLI
-- Install AWS Copilot
+3. Install AWS Copilot
-- Run `git init` in `./serverless` folder (create an new Github/Bitbucket just for CI/CD AWS CodePipeline build/deploy)
+4. Run `git init` in `./serverless` folder (create an new Github/Bitbucket just for CI/CD AWS CodePipeline build/deploy)
-- Run `copilot init` in `./serverless` and complete all the steps shard in [https://github.com/raybogman/pwa-studio-serverless](https://github.com/raybogman/pwa-studio-serverless).
+5. Run `copilot init` in `./serverless` and complete all the steps shard in [https://github.com/raybogman/pwa-studio-serverless](https://github.com/raybogman/pwa-studio-serverless).
 Make sure your "production" environment is called `prod` (not prod).
 We will connected the public directory to the AWS CodePipeline build.
 We have created an `test` in case you like to setup a test environment (makes makes sense ;-) ).

 :exclamation: Make sure your Git and AWS Copilot `init` process has been setup before you continue.